Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

 \insight{6}{ \textbf{Limited Effective Context Window of \texttt{LLM-ALL}.} Although within token limit, LLMs may fail to maintain structured generation under large-scale inputs due to attention dilution. }

-In contrast, \texttt{LLM-ONE} performs fine-grained reasoning and consistently maintains high quality (\eg, F1$=1.0$ on \textsf{Select}) until it hits the timeout limit, but it incurs higher inference costs than \texttt{LLM-ALL}.
+In contrast, \texttt{LLM-ONE} performs fine-grained reasoning and consistently maintains high quality (\eg, F1$=1.0$ on \textsf{Filter}) until it hits the timeout limit, but it incurs higher inference costs than \texttt{LLM-ALL}.

 As discussed in Section~\ref{sec:op-select}, \texttt{LLM-ALL} and \texttt{LLM-ONE} represent two extreme design points: \texttt{LLM-ALL} is cost-optimal, whereas \texttt{LLM-ONE} is quality-optimal.
 However, Figures~\ref{exp:scale-select} and \ref{exp:scale-impute} show that \texttt{LLM-ALL} remains high-quality under GPT-5 when batching fewer than 100 tuples (around 2,000 input tokens) per request.
-This suggests that: these exists a hybrid implementation between the two design extremes (\ie, \texttt{LLM-ALL} \vs \texttt{LLM-ONE}) to make the best trade-off between two objectives (\ie, quality \vs cost).
+This suggests that: there exists a hybrid implementation between the two design extremes (\ie, \texttt{LLM-ALL} \vs \texttt{LLM-ONE}) to make the best trade-off between two objectives (\ie, quality \vs cost).
 For example, prompting GPT-5 with a small batch of 50 tuples (around 1,000 tokens) per request can achieve optimal quality at near-optimal cost.
-For other base model, we can characterize an LRO design by a model-specific quality--cost curve, with token number on the x-axis and result quality on the y-axis, to find the best balance point.
-Such detailed explorations are reserved in our future work.
+For other base models, we can characterize an LRO design by a model-specific quality--cost curve, with token number on the x-axis and result quality on the y-axis, to find the best balance point.
+Such detailed explorations are left to our future work.

 \insight{7}{ \textbf{LRO Design Trade-off.} LRO design entails a trade-off that can be cast as optimizing over a model-specific quality--cost curve.
 Smart batching strategies and fine-tuned LRO implementations integrating \texttt{LLM-ALL} and \texttt{LLM-ONE} are expected to make best trade-offs between quality and cost. }